neverware-mirrors/ippusbxd/readme.md

 Therefore we can assume that all IPP-over-USB printers support driverless printing.

-A remark to driverless printing: There are two very similar standards:
+A remark to driverless printing: There are several very similar
-AirPrint, a proprietary standard from Apple and IPP Everywhere, an open standard of the Printer Working Group (PWG, http://www.pwg.org/).
-Both use the same methods of DNS-SD broadcasting of network printers, IPP-over-USB via the USB interface class 7, subclass 1, protocol 4, and IPP 2.0 with all its attributes for querying of capabilities, sending jobs with options as IPP attributes, and monitoring the status of the printer.
-The only difference is that IPP Everywhere uses PWG Raster as its raster data format and AirPrint uses Apple Raster.
-Even these raster formats are very similar.
-Therefore CUPS and CUPS filters simply support both methods.
+standards: AirPrint, a proprietary standard from Apple and IPP Everywhere, an open standard of the Printer Working Group (PWG, http://www.pwg.org/), and also Mopria and Wi-Fi Direct.
+They all use the same methods of DNS-SD broadcasting of network printers, IPP-over-USB via the USB interface class 7, subclass 1, protocol 4, and IPP 2.0 with all its attributes for querying of capabilities, sending jobs with options as IPP attributes, and monitoring the status of the printer.
+The only difference is that IPP Everywhere uses PWG Raster as its raster data format, AirPrint uses Apple Raster, and Mopria and Wi-Fi Direct use PWG Raster or PCLm.
+All standards also support PDF as page description language.
+Even the PWG and Apple Raster formats are very similar.
+Therefore CUPS and CUPS filters simply support all methods.

 Note that these instructions and the sample files are tested on Ubuntu.
 On other distributions there are perhaps some changes needed,